ndkv/capsule-coin/README.md

 - `sendCoin(address receiver, uint amount)` - sends `amount` of coins to `receiver` address.
 - `getBalance(address addr)` - get the balance of `address`.

+Before we can publish this contract to the chain we need to `truffle compile` it.

-Truffle comes with two local blockchains: Ganachi and `truffle develop`.
+Since pushing to a live chain is a slow process (you need to wait for your contract to be mined) Truffle comes with two local blockchains that skip the mining part or do it much more quickly: Ganachi and `truffle develop`.
 Use these to develop and test your contract locally.

 ### Publishing to a live network

 To publish your contract on one of the public Ethereum networks we need to install and run a *gasp* real Ethereum node and tell Truffle to use it.

-#### Install and configure geth
+#### Install and test an Ethereum node

 First, let's install and run the node. `geth` seem to be the most popular implementation.
 You can install it on macOS with `brew`